efenstakes/LifeBoat/Readme.md

 * Blind decision making for government staff, using the system they can assign kids to the right facilities, right supervisors are assigned to the right facilities based on given reports.
 * Lack of trust in foster facilities by possible donors and sponsors
+* Lack of proper medical history database of foster kids

 It helps with these tasks: